Medvedev91/timeto.me/README.md

 How it works for me:

-Almost all of my activities are repeated.
+Most of my activities are repeated.
 I wake up at the same time, then 1 hour to get ready, 2 hours working, 1 hour eating, and so on.

 I created a repeating task for each activity with a time of day: